Osyna/PowerToyLinux/README.md

 # PowerToyLinux
-Alternative of PowerToys for Linux
+Alternative of PowerToys for Arch Linux + Wayland